 However, for what it is (and being from 1985) you have to consider it on the value of its efforts over 35 years ago.

-Jaleco did a good job doing something reasonable innovative and it’s all professionally managed.
+Jaleco did a good job doing something innovative and it’s all professionally managed.
 The graphics are pretty good, the music also decent.

-These days the concept is incredibly simplistic, but back then the multi-layered levels would have had a wow factor.
+Based on our modern gaming sensibilities the concept is incredibly simplistic, but back then the multi-layered levels would have had a wow factor.